A WAREHOUSE worker left his boss with serious injuries after he attacked him in a row over a forklift truck.

 “Mr Saeed approached the injured party, shouting about the fact he had been taken off the forklift truck.

 “The injured party says he became abusive towards him, saying never to take him off again.”

-Mr Melngailis ordered Saeed to go home following the rant and it was then that he turned violent.
+Mr Melngailis ordered Saeed to go home following the rant at the warehouse and it was then that he turned violent.